Scarabaeus1033/NEXAH-CODEX/SYSTEM 3: 🪐 COSMICA ASTROPHYSICA – Planetary Fields, Grid Navigation, Stellar Resonance/ EQUATION_REGISTER_UNIVERSAL/README.md

 license: "CC BY-NC-SA 4.0"
 ---

 # 🪲 EQUATION REGISTER UNIVERSAL

 > **"Where all field equations converge into harmonic resonance."**

-This module collects and synthesizes all scalar, symbolic, and harmonic equations used throughout the **NEXAH-CODEX**.
+This module collects and synthesizes all **scalar, symbolic, and harmonic equations** throughout the **NEXAH-CODEX**.

-It functions as a **universal equation hub** — where numerical, symbolic, and topological relations converge to reveal the underlying logic of field construction.
+It functions as a **universal equation hub** — linking number structures, resonance dynamics, and topological form fields into a cohesive logic of **field construction**.

 <p align="center">
   <img src="./visuals/k-beta_breath_geometry.png" width="720" alt="K-Beta Breather Geometry Visual">